 In his first year, the Homeless Advocate admitted 15 men and two women to long term alcohol/drug treatment programs.
-His services have become well known in Olde Towne.
-Now, we have homeless persons walking in off the street to talk about available treatment and housing.
-As of February 2007, 156 people have been admitted to treatment who then came into Wells/Robertson House.
+Street outreach is now conducted by a two-man team, and we now have homeless persons walking in off the street to talk about available treatment and housing.
+As of June 2013, 202 people have been admitted to treatment who then came into Wells/Robertson House.
 Many more have been given other services related to food, shelter, clothing, and basic needs, or placed into treatment to aid them into transitioning back into the community

 Wells/Robertson House is the only facility of this kind in all of Montgomery County.
 It is one of only two in the entire state of Maryland.

 The residents of the House are required to:

 - Have full-time employment, do volunteer work or be in job training/school

 - Work to pay off debts and eventually open a savings account in their own names